 At Beddgelert, take a detour into this pretty village for a welcome break maybe an ice cream or drink, upon leaving visit 'Gelert's Grave' where according to the story, Beddgelert took its name from Gelert, Prince Llywelyn's faithful hound.

-Gelert the faithful hound
+The legend of Gelert the faithful hound

 One day, prince Llewelyn and his princess set out for a day’s hunting together, leaving their baby in the care of their dog, Gelert.
 On returning home they were horrified to discover their baby was missing and Gelert’s muzzle covered in blood.